 - Discuss your concerns with the advocate or staff member with whom you have been working;

-- If you are dissatisfied with the response or would prefer not to speak with the person directly, you may request a meeting with SHARPP’s Direct Service Coordinator, Amy Culp (Amy.Culp@unh.edu).
-If your concerns are about a volunteer advocate, you may also choose to speak with Amy Culp (Amy.Culp@unh.edu).
+- If you are dissatisfied with the response or would prefer not to speak with the person directly, you may request a meeting with SHARPP’s Director, Amy Culp (Amy.Culp@unh.edu).

-- If you are uncomfortable approaching the Direct Services Coordinator and/or the Director or you are not satisfied with the outcome of this meeting, you may request a meeting with the Vice President of Student and Academic Services, Mark Rubinstein (email@example.com).
+- If you are uncomfortable approaching the Director of SHARPP or you are not satisfied with the outcome of this meeting, you may request a meeting with the Vice President of Student and Academic Services, Mark Rubinstein (firstname.lastname@example.org).
 The Vice President can assist you with preparing a written complaint to be sent to the Director of SHARPP and/or the SHARPP Advisory Board;

 - If the nature of the complaint is illegal behavior, you have the right to file a police report or take civil action.

 - About Us

 - Incoming Students & Families